 Above: I entered the tagged position for the previous image into Google maps and here’s where the camera – or at least the Image App – thought I was.
 It’s about 20m from the actual position, thanks to my phone not having as good a lock-onto the satellites as it could.
 If you want a higher degree of accuracy, make sure your phone has a clear view of the sky before shooting – I find it works best in my backpack as oppose to my pocket.
 Of course all cameras which take GPS positions from a phone have this limitation.

-PS – Don’t forget if you find my work useful, you can support me next time you order anything at
+PS - if you find my work useful don't forget you can support me when you shop for anything at